md-zaman/docker-learning/mosh-notes.md

     var
     proc
 ```
 Just a brief explaination:

-    /    - root
+`/`    - root
-    bin  - contains mainly binary files or programmes
+`bin`  - contains mainly binary files or programmes
-    boot - contains files related to booting
+`boot` - contains files related to booting
-    dev  - short for devices (Yes, in linux everything is a file, including
+`dev`  - short for devices (Yes, in linux everything is a file, including directories)
-            directories)
-    etc  - General belief is it stands of Editable Text Config
+`etc`  - General belief is it stands of Editable Text Config (configuration files)
-            (configuration files)
-    home - This is where home directories of users are stored.
-Each user
-            is going to have their home directory here.
+`home` - This is where home directories of users are stored.
+Each user is going to have their home directory here.
-    root - root directory for the root user.
-Only the root user will be
-            able to see this
+`root` - root directory for the root user.
+Only the root user will be able to see this
-    lib  - used for keeping library files like software library dependencies
+`lib`  - used for keeping library files like software library dependencies
-    var  - stands for variable.
-This is where files are updated frequently
-            like log files, application data, etc.
+`var`  - stands for variable.
+This is where files are updated frequently like log files, application data, etc.
-    proc - contains files represent running processes.
-(Yes, even processes
-            are files in linux)
+`proc` - contains files represent running processes.
+(Yes, even processes are files in linux)

-lesson16: Navigating the File System
+#### lesson16: Navigating the File System

-Relative Path vs Absolute Path:
+`Relative Path` vs `Absolute Path`:

-Relative path: Starts with "./" or "../", navigates relative to your
-    current location.
-Like giving directions.
+`Relative path`: Starts with "./" or "../", navigates relative to your current location.
+Like giving directions. \
-    Example: ./report.pdf (This file is in the current directory)
+    **Example**: *./report.pdf* (This file is in the current directory) \
-    Example: ../downloads/music.mp3 (This file is in the "downloads"
-    folder, one level up from the current directory)
+    **Example**: *../downloads/music.mp3* (This file is in the "downloads" folder, one level up from the current directory)

-Absolute path: Starts with "/", tells the exact location from the
+`Absolute path`: Starts with "/", tells the exact location from the root directory. \
-    root directory.
     Think full address.
-    Example: /home/user/documents/report.pdf (This file is in the
-    "documents" folder inside the user's home directory)
+    *Example*: */home/user/documents/report.pdf* (This file is in the "documents" folder inside the user's home directory)

 Very basic commands: